 Imagine the flurry of excitement working at The New York Stock Exchange, the world’s largest stock market.
 The Wolf of Wall Street atmosphere, but with considerably less drama.

 This is what our students were able to replicate through the Trading Challenge which recently took place using our Bloomberg Terminal.
-The competition took place against 47 different countries across the world, with over 10,000 students enrolled.
+This was Edge Hill’s second year taking part, competing in teams against 47 countries and over 10,000 students across the globe.

 “The whole objective is to give students a real-world experience of understanding how they can potentially read the markets, read global news, read economic news, and look at how companies operate globally, and consider the impact of external factors on the share price of companies.
-They’re given a million dollars of fictious money.
-The idea is that they invest, track the performance, they can sell if it’s not performing well, or they can continue to build momentum if it’s selling well.”
+They’re given a million dollars of fictitious money.
+The idea is that they invest, track the performance, they can sell if it’s not performing well, or they can continue to build momentum if it’s selling well.
+This exciting learning experience allows all participants to gain an insight into the exciting and difficult world of financial markets and investments.

 Paul Marsters